ssuryanarayanan/Qi-Docs/docs/Writing data.md

 ```

 **Parameters**

-`streamId` -- stream identifier for the request
+*streamId*: Stream identifier for the request
-`index` -- string representation of the index in the stream to be deleted
+*index*: String representation of the index in the stream to be deleted

 **Security**
-Allowed by Administrator account
+Allowed by administrator account

 **Operation**
 Removes the event at index from the specified stream.
 Precision can matter when finding a value.
 If the index is a DateTime, use the round-trip format specifier: DateTime.ToString(“o”).

-##RemoveValues
+##RemoveValues( )

 *_Qi Client Library_*
 ```
 void RemoveValues(string streamId, IEnumerable<string> index);